WHAT IS IT?

 - Oral, vaginal, and anal STI tests have no preparation.

-- Penile urethral testing (urine test) requires no urinating for 2 hours prior to the appointment.
+- Penile urethral testing (urine test) requires no peeing for 2 hours prior to the appointment.